null-nick/GoTgCalls/bindings/lib/README.md

 ### 4. Verify the Setup
 Once the file has been placed in the correct folder:
 - Run the **GoTgCalls** client.
-- Verify that there are no errors related to loading the native library.
+- Check that there are no errors related to loading the native library.

 ## Troubleshooting

 - **Error: "Library not found"**:
   Make sure you:
     - Downloaded the correct file for your operating system.
-    - Placed the file in the `/GoTgCalls/ntgcalls/bindings/lib` folder.
+    - Placed the file in the `/GoTgCalls/bindings/lib` folder.

 - **Error: Permission denied** (Linux):
   Ensure the file has executable permissions using the `chmod` command: